The font Top Level Type

 registration application for a set of intended subtypes, which are

-representative of some existing subtypes already in use, and
+representative of some existing subtypes already registered under the

 Status of This Memo